quinceyvd/quinceyvd/README.md

 #### Software Dev.
 Student @ [Bit Academy](https://www.bit-academy.nl/)

-I'm a second year student with a strong interest in Front-end development and constantly looking to pick up new skills.
+I'm a second year student, constantly looking to pick up new skills, with a strong interest in Front-end development.
 I am currently working on school projects as well as my own projects on the side.
 I'm an enthusiastic learner who is always looking to improve and grow in this field.

 <details>
 <summary>Languages & Tools</summary>